stanleyyylau/feedreader/README.md

 # Coding Test -- Feed Reader

-This feed reader uses google feed API to parse XML data to JSON. and the rest is just basic DOM manipalation.
+This feed reader uses google feed API to parse XML data to JSON. and the rest is just basic DOM manipulation.

-## How to use
+## How To Use

-Download/clone the repo to your local computer and run the index.html file, wait a few seconds, once feed entries fetching and parsing is done, you will see the output display on the page
+Download/clone the repo to your local computer and run the index.html file, wait a few seconds, once feed entries fetching and parsing is done, you will see the output displayed on the page

-## Custom Feed
+## Add Your Custom Feed

-Notice in this second version I added a function where you can add your own custom feeds to this feed reader, Simplly click on the admin panel at the top of the page. on the drop-down mune, enter your feed name and feed url and click "add" button you will see your newly added feed under "my feed list", click on it to load your custom feed
++ Click the ‘admin panel’ button at the top
++ Enter your feed name and feed url and click ‘add’ button
++ Click on your newly added feed to start loading

-## Feeds for you to play around
+## Feeds To Play Around

 Obama
 https://queryfeed.net/twitter?q=obama&title-type=user-name-both&geocode=